Many Youth Discontinue Use of Alcohol, Tobacco, and Other Drugs by the Time They Leave High School

 " The drugs least likely not to have been continued include cigarettes (24%), marijuana (20%), alcohol use to the point of being drunk (19%), any alcohol use (9%), and smokeless tobacco (16%).
 Note that several psychotherapeutic drugs are among those least likely to have their use discontinued.
 It is important to recognize, however, that substantial proportions of students who try the various illicit drugs do not continue use, even into later adolescence.
 (Note: Use of heroin with and without a needle is not included due to very low case counts, and PCP is not included because lifetime use is no longer assessed.)

 " Because a relatively high proportion of marijuana users continue to use marijuana at some level over an extended period (as is documented further in Chapter 10), it has consistently had one of the lowest noncontinuation rates in the senior year of any of the illicit drugs (20% in 2016).

-" It is noteworthy that, of all the 12th graders who have ever used crack (1.8%), only about one third (0.6%) report current use and 0.1% of the total sample report current daily use.
-While there is no question that crack is highly addictive, evidence from MTF has consistently suggested that it is not addictive on the first use, as was often alleged.
+" It is noteworthy that, of all the 12th graders who have ever used crack (1.4%), only about one third (0.5%) report current use and 0.1% of the total sample report current daily use.
+While there is no question that crack is highly addictive, evidence from MTF has suggested consistently that it is not addictive on the first use, as was often alleged.

-Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E. & Miech, R. A. (2014).
-Monitoring the Future national survey results on drug use, 1975–2013: Volume I, Secondary school students.
-Ann Arbor: Institute for Social Research, The University of Michigan, pp. 96-97.
+Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2017).
+Monitoring the Future national survey results on drug use, 1975–2016: Volume I, Secondary school students.
+Ann Arbor: Institute for Social Research, The University of Michigan.
+Available at http://monitoringthefuture.org...